urveshpatel50/Flickr/FlickrTest/README.md

    * Handle IOException as Networkexception and others as a GenericException
    * For the specific errors I have created RestException which has status, code and message.
-      I have displayed error messages whatever I am receiving from the backend api because I don't have customer friendly messages mapping with these error messages.
+      I have displayed error messages whatever I am receiving from the backend api as I don't have customer friendly messages mapping with these error messages.

 **Layout and dispaly images**